CITY REPORT NY 88 HEALTH VIOLATIONS

 • Average lead level: 0.0047 mg/L.

-Who Supplies Your Water in Rochester
+Water Quality in Rochester

 We track water quality and home safety data for 44 ZIP codes in Rochester, New York (population ~476,655), covering 6 community water systems serving approximately 747,762 people region-wide.